Czech manufacturer of patented 3D magnetotherapy, more than 30 years.

 • Don’t forget the importance of vitamin D, which promotes calcium absorption.

-• Support bone quality and muscle mass with regular physical activity.
-[29]
+• Support bone quality and muscle mass with regular physical activity[29]

 • Create a safe home environment to minimise the risk of falls.
 This advice is especially important for the elderly.
 [30]